There are two types of Trust as we know them in South Africa, namely, Inter Vivos Trusts and Testamentary Trusts (Will Trusts).

 Provisions pertaining to the award of capital amongst the capital beneficiaries are also provided for in the Trust Deed.

-TESTAMENTARY TRUSTS are commonly known as a Will Trusts, these types of Trust are created in terms of the Will of a deceased person.
+TESTAMENTARY TRUSTS are commonly known as a Will Trust.
+These types of Trust are created in terms of the Will of a deceased person.
 Will Trusts cannot be registered with the Master of the High Court during the lifetime of the Testator (the person making the will), as they do not come into existence until the death of the Testator.

-Set up and administration charges pertaining to the Will Trust are therefore postponed until the death of the Testator, when the Will Trust comes into existence.
+Set up and administration charges pertaining to the Will Trust are therefore postponed until the death of the Testator, which is when the Will Trust actually comes into existence.

 Will Trusts are usually incorporated in Estate Planning where a Testator wishes to protect certain assets in his or her Estate for the benefit of certain beneficiaries, or to limit beneficiaries’ personal administration and management of certain assets, or as a protection against the beneficiaries themselves.

-Trusts are registered through the office of the Master of the High Courts in the various provincial jurisdictions in South Africa.
+Trusts are registered through the office of the Masters of the High Court in the various provincial jurisdictions in South Africa.
 There is no central registering authority for Trusts at this stage, although there is some talk that a central registry for Trusts is being planned in South Africa.

-The formalities to register a Trust are contained in the Trust Property Control Act 57 of 1958 in terms of which the original Trust Deed, original Letters of Acceptance of Trust as Trustees by the Trustees to be appointed, a letter from an accounting officer agreeing to take appointment as accounting officer of the trust and other supporting documents are submitted to the Master of the High Court.
+The formalities to register a Trust are contained in the Trust Property Control Act 57 of 1958 in terms of which the original Trust Deed, original Letters of Acceptance of Trust as Trustees by the Trustees to be appointed, a letter from an accounting officer agreeing to take appointment as accounting officer of the trust, and other supporting documents are required to be submitted to the Master of the High Court.

-A person who is a major can potentially be a Trustee of a Trust.
+A person of sound mind and who is a major, can potentially be appointed as a Trustee of a Trust.
 It is usual for the Trust Deed to set out instances in which a Trustee may not be appointed as a Trustee, or in which a Trustee is obliged to resign, for example, if a Trustee becomes insolvent or dies.

-In terms of the Act, there is no prescribed minimum number of Trustees, and the number of Trustees required is dealt with in the Trust Deed or Will.
+In terms of the Trust Property Control Act, there is no prescribed minimum number of Trustees, and the number of Trustees required is usually dealt with in the Trust Deed or the Will creating the Trust.

-In Inter Vivos Trusts it is very usual for a husband and wife to be appointed as Trustees in such a Trust.
-Since the land mark case of Land and Agricultural Bank of South Africa vs. Parker and others, 2005 (2) SA77(SCA) it is now necessary for an Independent Outsider/Professional Trustee to be appointed together with the spouses as Trustees.
+In Inter Vivos Trusts, it is very ucommon for a husband and wife to be appointed as Trustees in such a Trust.
+Since the landmark case of Land and Agricultural Bank of South Africa vs. Parker and others, 2005 (2) SA77(SCA) it is now advisable for an Independent Outsider/Professional Trustee to be appointed, together with the spouses as Trustees.

-A practical number of Trustees on a board of Trustees is 3.
-Where more than 3 Trustees are appointed, this can create administrative difficulties in the signature of documents and attending to the various duties of Trusteeship.
-This number also ensures that there is also uneven number of Trustees so that a majority decision can be achieved in a voting situation.
+A practical number of Trustees is three to five.
+I higher number of Trustees can often lead to administrative difficultie spertaining inter alia to the signature of documents and the attending to the various duties of Trusteeship.
+Three or five Trustees also ensures that there is also uneven number of Trustees so that a majority decision can be achieved in a voting situation.